-In this fiscal note and the department's, it is assumed that implementation of the Medicaid Expansion would begin on August 1, 2014.
-The bill also directs the department to apply for a waiver to establish the WIN Program by January 1, 2015 or as soon thereafter as the waiver is enacted.
-The department estimates that the waiver would begin on July 1, 2015.
+In this fiscal note, it is assumed that implementation of the Medicaid Expansion would begin on August 1, 2014.
+The bill also directs the Department to apply for a waiver to establish the WIN Program by January 1, 2015 or as soon thereafter as the waiver is enacted.
+The Department estimates that the waiver would begin on July 1, 2015.
 For a Medicaid waiver to be approved, the costs must be budget neutral.
-This means the waiver cannot cost the federal government more than what would have otherwise been spent absent the waiver.
+This means the waiver cannot cost the federal government more than what would have otherwise been spent absent the waiver over the length of the waiver.
 An actuarial study is required for the waiver application to determine cost neutrality.
 For purposes of this fiscal note, the costs are assumed to be the same if implemented with or without a waiver.